-There are now four ATMs on the island.
-One at Bali Hai in Mushroom beach, two close to the clinic at Jungutbatu and the original one near the Banjar Desa.
-They are still unreliable!
-There are several money changers springing up on the island but they charge a great deal in commission and give variable rates of exchange.
+There are now ATMs on the island.
+There are several money changers also on the island but they charge a great deal in commission and give variable rates of exchange.
 Make sure you have enough cash to see through your visit before leaving Bali.

 Can we settle our bill with a credit card?

 Yes you can.
 Both World Diving and Pondok Baruna accept payment by VISA or Mastercard.

 Are the dive sites around Nusa Lembongan and Nusa Penida suitable for inexperienced divers?

 Yes!
 We time our daily trips so that our guests dive while there is an incoming tide.
 That way the currents are gentle and divers of all abilities can enjoy the underwater scenery.
 Our dive groups are small – a maximum of four divers – so that guests are grouped with others of similar ability and dive to their own level of capability and experience.